-pfSense software is a free, open source customized distribution of FreeBSD specifically tailored for use as a firewall and router that is entirely managed via web interface.
+pfSense The pfSense project is a free network firewall distribution, based on the FreeBSD operating system with a custom kernel and it also includes third-party free software packages for additional functionality. pfSense software, with the help of the package system, can provide the same functionality or more as common commercial firewalls, without any of the artificial limitations.
 In addition to being a powerful, flexible firewalling and routing platform, it includes a long list of related features and a package system allowing further expandability without adding bloat and potential security vulnerabilities to the base distribution.” pfSense software uses Squid and SquidGuard to filter web traffic.

 Malware Patrol provides block lists compatible with pfSense software.
-You can follow these simple steps to configure your pfSense instance and protect your internal network, computers and users from getting infected by malware.
+Most importantly our pfSense free valuation can be requested here.
+Now you can simply follow these simple steps to configure your pfSense instance and protect your internal network, computers, and users from getting infected by malware.

 Installing Squid3 and SquidGuard on pfSense 2.1.x

-1) Open Packages list: click System > Packages, Available Packages tab.
+1) Open Packages list: click System, next, Packages, Available Packages tab.

 2) Install the Squid package, if not already installed.